ivy-llc/ivy/README.rst

 corresponding backend.
 Github Actions only allow a single badge per workflow, which is a shortcoming since we are defining multiple jobs inside a workflow file using Grid Search across the matrix.

-We solve that issue in this branch, by pulling data directly from the Github API🔑 and making a custom dashboard for each of these submodules.
+We solve that issue by maintaining a database, to which the job output is pushed right after the workflow runs.
+We then pull the data from the database🔑, do some wrangling in a script and push a dashboard result for each of these submodules.
 The rows consist of each functional and stateful submodule, and the columns consist of each backend framework.
 There are 4 * 30 ~ 120 unique GitHub actions jobs in total, for running the Ivy tests.⏯

-The dashboard `script <https://github.com/unifyai/ivy/blob/23231be72dbfeb4d537769f48b9a077a687d98b3/automation_tools/dashboard_automation/dashboard_script.py>`_ is triggered every 20 mins by an action defined `here <https://github.com/unifyai/ivy/blob/23231be72dbfeb4d537769f48b9a077a687d98b3/.github/workflows/tests_dashboard.yml>`_.
+The dashboard script is triggered every 20 mins, and is deployed on cloud.
+The `script <https://github.com/unifyai/ivy/blob/4695422471eb820e4d8f5146878deadd6ba47a44/automation_tools/dashboard_automation/update_db.py>`_ we use for updating the database is added as a step into the actions workflows.

 Status
 --------